CSC207-UofT/course-project-dragon-squirrel/phase2/design_document.md

 ## Adherence to SOLID Design Principles
 **S**: Class (Super)GameRule's sole responsibility is to check whether move is valid according to its game rules.
 Controller classes are separated into BoardUpdater and CommandSender classes because they have different responsibilities, thus avoiding low cohesion.
-Coordinates of the pieces are not stored in both the pieces themselves and the Board class.
-Rather, it is stored only in a private String[][] board attribute in class Board.
+Moreover, we decided to separate different move types into their own classes.
+This is because the implementation of methods execute() and undo() in Move classes are very different from each other.
+For example, a castling move requires a specific rook to be placed at a specific spot, whereas an attack move requires the health point of a piece to be changed, whereas a regular move simply moves the action piece to its target coordinate.
+If we were to put all these implementations into one main Move class, it would break this principle and become overly complicated.
+Lastly, coordinates of the pieces are not stored in both the pieces themselves and the Board class.
+Rather, it is stored only in a private PieceInterface[][] board attribute in class Board.
 This way, code is not shared between actors.

 **O**: Both the abstract Piece class and PieceDecorator class implement PieceInterface.
 This interface sets a skeleton outline of the necessary methods required to be implemented.
 Because piece classes (Bishop, Knight, etc.)